- Muslim cleric

 - Former Islamic chaplain of New York's prison system

-- In 1971 was a member of the Harlem Five, and was tried on conspiracy-to-murder charges
+- In 1971 was a member of the Harlem Five, and was tried on charges of conspiracy-to-murder

 “Even Muslims who say they are against terrorism secretly admire and applaud” the hijackers, Umar wrote in an unpublished memoir.
 The Koran, he said, does not condemn terrorism against oppressors of Muslims, even if innocent people die.
 “This is the sort of teaching they don’t want in prison,” he said.
 “But this is what I’m doing.”